coder9-shivam/JavaScript-Practice-project/README.md

 # Practice-project-08 - Testimonials;
 - Generating the testimonials by using Javascript

-# Practice-project-09 - CountDown Timer
+# Practice-project-09 - CountDown Timer;
 - A simple web-based **countdown timer** built with **HTML, CSS, and JavaScript**.
 - The user can set hours, minutes, and seconds, then start or stop the countdown.

+# Practice-project-10 - Star Rating;
+- A simple star rating system built with JavaScript that allows users to rate categories, saves ratings in localStorage, and restores them on page reload.